Generic selectors

 Photo by Brazil Photo Press, Brazil Photo Press / Alamy

-The 2026 FIFA World Cup is set to take place in the USA, Mexico and Canada this summer, and for the first time in history, 48 nations will compete.
+The 2026 FIFA World Cup is set to take place in the USA, Mexico and Canada this summer, and for the first time in history, 48 nations will battle it out on football’s biggest stage.

 Mexico